Medical Office Pharmacology: Review For Medical Assistant Students and Professionals

 Make No Mistake!

-Medication errors refer to errors in the processes of ordering, transcribing, dispensing, administering, or monitoring medications, irrespective of the outcome (i.e., injury to the patient).
+Medication errors have serious consequences!
 One example is an order written for amoxicillin without a route of administration.
 Other medication errors have a greater potential for patient harm and so are often designated as "serious medication errors" or "potential ADEs", for example an order for amoxicillin in a patient with past anaphylaxis to penicillin.

 1. Right patient